KaiAnnFletcher/JWT-redux-token-auth-challenge/README.md

 # Elearning-forum
-This project will house content needed to complete an e-learning driving school curriculum.
+This project was intended to house content needed to complete an e-learning driving school curriculum.
+Now it is a simple showcase of JWT token authentication using redux.